Nancy Guthrie search enters its second week as a purported deadline looms

 "We received your message and we understand," she said.
 "We beg you now to return our mother to us so that we can celebrate with her."

-Sitting with her older siblings, brother Camron and her sister Annie, Guthrie went on to say that getting Nancy Guthrie back is the only way her family will have peace.
+Sitting with her older siblings, brother Camron Guthrie and sister Annie Guthrie, Guthrie went on to say that getting Nancy Guthrie back is the only way her family will have peace.

 "This is very valuable to us, and we will pay," she added.